Find Affordable College Courses

 $4,725 Average Tuition & Fees

-Danville Community College came in at #6 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Schools in Virginia ranking.
-Located in the distant town of Danville, Danville Community College is a public school with a small student population.
+Danville Community College landed the #6 spot in the 2023 rankings for the best value clinical/medical laboratory science programs.
+Located in the distant town of Danville, Danville Community College is a public college with a small student population.

 In-state tuition fees for undergraduate students at Danville Community College are $4,725 per year.